brianchotisunanta/2ndPhaseProjectRCA/README.md

 I signed up for an API key from TheMovieDatabase.com to access the API that I needed to request the movies that are currently playing in the movie theaters.
 The API was delivered in a JSON file format, consisting of an array of objects, with various movie properties, such as movie poster images, vote ratings, movie description, etc...

-I also added a CSS animations file to add css animations to my web app.
+I also added a CSS animations file to add animation effects to my web app.